 Sec.
 10-4.212.
-Haul road.
+Haul Road.

-"Haul road" shall mean a road along which material is transported from the area of excavation to the processing plant or stock pile area of the surface mining operation.
+"Haul road" or "route" shall mean: 1) a road along which material is transported from the area of excavation to the processing plant or stock pile area of the surface mining operation; and/or 2) the designated route aggregate trucks are authorized to take pursuant to Section 10-4.419.

 Sec.
 10-4.213.
-Idle
+Idle.

-"Idle" shall mean that an operator of a surface mining operation has curtailed production at the surface mining operation, with the intent to resume the surface mining operation at a future date, for a period of one year or more by more than 90 percent of its maximum annual mineral production within any of the last five years during which an interim management plan has not been approved. those surface mining operations where production has been reduced by more than 90 percent of the operation's previous maximum annual mineral production, for a period of one year or more, with the intent to resume operations at a later date.
+"Idle" shall mean that an operator of a surface mining operation has curtailed production at the surface mining operation, with the intent to resume the surface mining operation at a future date, for a period of one year or more by more than 90 percent of its maximum annual mineral production within any of the last five years during which an interim management plan has not been approved.

 Sec.
 10-4.214.
-Interim management plan.
+Interim Management Plan.